Foliation, topology and nucleon charge profiles in hypersphere soliton model: Introduction

 Even though we have seen the phenomenological successes in predicting the baryon static properties~\cite{hong98plb,hong21} which are obtained after integrating out the angle $\mu$ of $S^{3}$ defined by the hypersphere coordinates $(\mu,\theta,\phi)$ in the HSM, it remains unclear to explain the exact physical meaning and role of $\mu$ associated with $S^{3}$ geometry.
-Next, note that some geometrical aspects of the static quantities of the baryons have been well explained~\cite{hong21} on the $S^{3}$ hypersphere in terms of the foliations~\cite{foli,hong21}.
-However the foliations related with the physical quantities such as the nucleon charge density profiles have not been studied in terms of $\mu$ of the three dimensional hypersphere $S^{3}$.
+Note that some geometrical aspects of the static quantities of the baryons have been well explained~\cite{hong21} on the $S^{3}$ hypersphere in terms of the foliation~\cite{foli,hong21}.
+However the foliation related with the physical quantities such as the nucleon charge density profiles has not been studied in terms of $\mu$ of the three dimensional hypersphere $S^{3}$.

+Next the internal structure of a nucleon is still a subject of great interest to both experimentalists and theorists.
+In 1933, Frisch and Stern~\cite{stern33} performed the first measurement of the magnetic moment of proton, and obtained the earliest experimental evidence for the internal structure of the nucleon.
+Since Coleman and Glashow~\cite{cg} predicted the baryon magnetic moments about sixty years ago, there has been a lot of progress in both theoretical paradigms and experimental verifications for the magnetic moments.
+The measurement of the baryon magnetic moment $\mu_{\Delta^{++}}^{\rm exp}=4.7-6.7$ has been reported~\cite{boss} to yield a new avenue for understanding hadron structure.
+Note that the theoretical prediction $\mu_{\Delta^{++}}=5.69$ in the HSM is within the corresponding experimental value~\cite{hong21}.

+In this paper, we will investigate the geometrical and topological properties of the nucleon internal structure, by exploiting the HSM.
+In particular, using the characteristic of the HSM in which the hypersphere soliton is delineated by an extended object, we will scrutinize the geometrical inner structures and the ensuing charge distributions of the nucleons in terms of the parameter $\lambda$ $(0\le\lambda<\infty)$ which corresponds to the radial distance from the center of $S^{3}$ to the foliation leaves~\cite{hong21,foli} of the hypersphere soliton.
+To accomplish this, we will consider the projection from a northern hemi-hypersphere $S^{3}_{+}$ to a three dimensional equatorial solid sphere $E^{3}$ which contains the center of $S^{3}$ and is described in terms of $(r, \theta, \phi)$.